 Mission and Philosophy of the Department of Nursing

 The Department of Nursing educates individuals who serve as leaders in the healthcare profession and promotes health and wellness within our diverse community.
-The Department of Nursing supports the University of Mount Union’s mission to prepare students for fulfilling lives, meaningful work and responsible citizenship.
+The Department of Nursing supports the University of Mount Union’s mission to prepare students pursuing a nursing degree with fulfilling lives, meaningful work, and responsible citizenship.

-Baccalaureate of Science in Nursing (BSN) - Program Learning Outcomes:
+Baccalaureate of Science in Nursing (BSN) Degree Program Learning Outcomes:

 The University of Mount Union’s undergraduate nursing major is a comprehensive program that will culminate in a Bachelor of Science in Nursing (BSN) degree and allow you to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
 Graduates are prepared to practice as registered nurses in a variety of healthcare agencies.